dhoyle/splicedocs-jekyll/pages/Tutorials/Import/ImportInput.md

 ## Importing CLOBs and BLOBs {#LOBs}

-If you are importing `CLOB`s, pay careful attention to tips [4](#Tip4) and [7](#Tip7).
-Be sure to use special characters for both your column and character delimiters.
-If your `CLOB` data can span multiple lines, be sure to set the `oneLineRecords` parameter to `false`.
+When importing `CLOB`s, be sure to review these tips to avoid common problems:

+* Be sure that the data you’re importing *does not* includes a special character that you’ve designated as a column or character delimiter.
+Otherwise, you’ll end up with records in your bad record directory and can spend hours trying to determine the issue, only to discover that it’s because the data includes a delimiter character.
+* If your data contains line feed characters like `CTRL-M`, you need to set the `oneLineRecords` parameter to `false` to allow Splice Machine to properly handle the data; however, the import will take longer because Splice Machine will not be able to break the file up and distribute it across the cluster.
+To improve import performance, avoid including line feed characters in your data and set the `oneLineRecords` parameter to `true`.

-At this time, the Splice Machine import procedures do not import work with columns of type `BLOB`.
-You can create a virtual table interface (VTI) that reads the `BLOB`s and inserts them into your database.
+At this time, the Splice Machine import procedures do not work with columns of type `BLOB`.
+You can, however, create a virtual table interface (VTI) that reads the `BLOB`s and inserts them into your database.

 ## Scripting Your Imports   {#Scripting}